 Bàgh Dail nan Ceann – ‘the Bay of the Field of the Heads’.
 This place-name has been fascinating me for ages.
-How could you read that, and not want to go there?
+A field of heads?
+That can only mean one thing.

 In May we tried to find it by walking south down the coast, but were stopped by a fairly impenetrable birch and hazel wood on a rocky headland.
 Yesterday we got the maps out again and approached it from a different direction, starting on the east coast and walking roughly west then north, with considerably more success.

 On the 6” OS Map of 1875 the bay is clearly marked as Bàgh Dail nan Ceann, with Dail nan Ceann (‘Field of the Heads’) just to the south.
 An additional note says: ‘Site of Conflict between the Scots and Danes’.
 Canmore confirms this as a battle field of unknown date, and reveals that two cairns stand on a low ridge above the beach; both have been partly robbed of stone over the centuries.
 Of the north-east cairn, one surveyor wrote in 1984: “although it has been robbed, it is likely that any burials remain undisturbed.”

 As for a date, the Viking presence in Scotland would suggest something like the 9th or 10th century – but we can only speculate.
 The place-name paints a vivid enough picture in itself.

 The afternoon was warm but not oppressive, with a cool breeze blowing in off the sea.
 After weeks of hot sunshine the lane was white with dust – not a sight you see very often in western Scotland.
 Despite some recent drizzly rain, the ground was still tinder dry.
 Leaves of ash and sycamore were charred brown and curling at the edges, and patches of bracken were turning yellow, giving the illusion of autumn.